 Developing a brand is similar to putting a personality on your business or project.
 Align your brand with the things you learned from your research and your value proposition.

 What do you want people to think of when they see your logo or your site?
-Do you want to be seen as informative, discerning and serious or open, knowledgeable and friendly?
-Make these decisions first and keep them in mind when decided on a brand name, logo, color scheme, typeface, catchphrase (if you have one) and overall writing style.
+Do you want to be seen as informative, discerning, and serious, or open, knowledgeable, and friendly?
+Make these decisions first and, then, keep them in mind when decided on a brand name, logo, color scheme, typeface, catchphrase (if you have one), and overall writing style.
 You want all of the visual elements of your site and your brand to convey the symbol of the brand that you are creating.

-Because each page has its own mini ‘website’ with a unique, SEO-optimized URL, it’s important to have listings in your directory, so these URLs can be crawled and indexed by Google even before your site is launched.
+Because each page has its own mini ‘website’ with a unique, SEO-optimized URL, it’s important to have listings in your revenue-generating online directories, so these URLs can be crawled and indexed by Google even before your site is launched.

 a.
 General Setup

 First, there are a few things to set up for your site: